Add External Content and Widgets With Embedded Code to Square Online

 If you need your customers to make reservations in advance, give them even more options by adding a reservation widget from OpenTable.

 To sell tickets for an event, try adding an EventBrite widget to allow customers to purchase tickets online.

 These are just a few of the countless uses for this powerful, flexible feature.
 Many web services offer a way to embed their tools with code, so there’s a good chance you can find something to meet almost any need.

-If you’re still not sure, you can always delete the embed code section from the page and publish the site again.
-If removing the section resolves the problem, then you should check with the code provider to confirm you’re using it correctly.
+If you're still not sure, you can always delete the Embed code section from the page and try publishing the site again.
+If removing the section resolves the problem, then you should check with the code provider to confirm that you're using it correctly.